Yew Chung International School

 Yew Chung International School (YCIS, 耀中國際學校), is a private international school in Hong Kong for boys and girls ages 6 months to 18 years (Infant & Toddler to Year 13).
-The campuses are situated in Kowloon Tong, and in Kowloon City District, and educate children from Kindergarten to Secondary.
-The school is operated by Yew Chung Education Foundation.
-At YCIS, they support learning through Chinese and English as well as French and Spanish (as additional language).
+The campuses are located in Kowloon Tong and Kowloon City District.
+YCIS educates children from Kindergarten to Secondary.
+YCIS is operated by Yew Chung Education Foundation.
+At YCIS, they support learning through Chinese and English as well as French and Spanish (as an additional language).

 Origins and history

 Yew Chung was founded in 1932.
 Originally specializing in early childhood education, Yew Chung International School Hong Kong (YCIS) now provides international education from early childhood through primary school education and secondary school education.
 YCIS Hong Kong is part of a network of schools that includes Shanghai, Beijing, Chongqing, and Qingdao in China, and Silicon Valley in the United States.
 They now provide international education.